brandur/org/fragments/wgt-2015-brain-dump.md

 Headed back north to the Schauspielhaus to catch [Jo Quail](http://www.joquail.co.uk/), a cellist and impressive loop performer.
 I didn't know much about her previously, but this turned out to be one of my favorite performance of the show and possibly the most evocative live performance that I've ever seen.

 Jo uses an electric cello combined with a loop machine to slowly build up every song to the point where it's a powerful crescendo of sound and emotion.
 It's the kind of thing that so hypnotizes you that you feel a chill running down your spine as you sit enraptured by the music.
 You just want the moment to hold still forever.
-The perfect acoustics of the Schauspielhaus helped as well.
+The perfect acoustics of the Schauspielhaus didn't hurt either.

 <a href="https://www.flickr.com/photos/brandurleach/17437946353/"><img src="https://farm8.staticflickr.com/7709/17437946353_07fc1ffd05.jpg"></a>